DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 Generated datasets:
 - [uns_train.csv](GeneratedData/uns_train.csv) - The training data for the retriever model: it consists of a list of *(topic title, content item title)* pairs known to be related.
-- [sup_train.csv](GeneratedData/sup_train.csv) - The training data for the reranker model: it consists of a list of *(topic title, content item title)*, where *topic* ranges through all given topics and *content item* is in the list of content items output by the retriever.
+- [sup_train.csv](GeneratedData/sup_train.csv) - The training data for the re-ranker model: it consists of a list of *(topic title, content item title)*, where *topic* ranges through all given topics and *content item* is in the list of content items output by the retriever.
 The pair *(topic title, content item title)* is labeled by 1 if the *topic* and *content item* are related (the pair is listed in the 'correlations.csv' file), or by 0 is the *topic* and *content item* are not related.
-- [sup_test.csv](GeneratedData/sup_test.csv) - The test data for the reranker model.

 ## Project structure
 - [Retriever-Reranker.ipynb](Retriever-Reranker.ipynb) - The main file (jupyter notebook) that calls training and inference scripts for both models, and outputs test results.
 - [uns_train.py](Scripts/uns_train.py) - The Python script that defines and trains the retriever model.
 - [uns_inference.py](Scripts/uns_inference.py) - The Python script used by the deployed endpoint of the retriever to create embeddings of topics and content items into vector space.
-- [sup_train.py](Scripts/sup_train.py) - The Python script that defines and trains the reranker model.
+- [sup_train.py](Scripts/sup_train.py) - The Python script that defines and trains the re-ranker model.
-- [sup_inference.py](Scripts/sup_inference.py) - The Python script used by the deployed endpoint of the reranker to predict connections between topics and content items.
+- [sup_inference.py](Scripts/sup_inference.py) - The Python script used by the deployed endpoint of the re-ranker to predict connections between topics and content items.
 - [requirements.txt](Scripts/requirements.txt) - The text file listing packages necessary for the above scripts.

 ## Retriever